dymnz/BlockBook/DevelopmentNote.md

 ### Design rules
 * A Beggar's Requests is stored in an array under the Beggar's Account
 * Rmoveal of Account/Request requires multi-sig

+### Possible improvement
+1. Request urgency: An attribute of a request that signifies urgency.
+When showing list, list according to urgency.

 ### Vocabulary